ayushProteck/rbaca/Commands.md

 ## Logging in eas
 ### User login with expo account in eas
 > eas login

+## For checking current user logged in
+> npx expo whoami

 ## For creating build
 ### We need to configur our project first
 > eas build:configure